ppy/osu-wiki/wiki/Game_Modifiers/Hidden/en.md

 ## osu!mania

-In [osu!mania](/wiki/Game_Modes/osu!mania), the Hidden mod functions as the inverse of the Fade-in mod: the notes will fade out before you are supposed to hit them.
+In [osu!mania](/wiki/Game_Modes/osu!mania), the Hidden mod functions as the inverse of the Fade In mod as the notes will fade out before you are supposed to hit them.

 <!-- is HD easy or hard on mania? -->